yashikasaraff7-hub/Portfolio-html/README.md

 # Portfolio-html
 I am a passionate and dedicated learner with a strong interest in technology and programming.
 This GitHub portfolio represents my practical work, projects, and continuous learning journey in the field of software development.

-Through this repository, I aim to demonstrate my understanding of programming concepts, problem-solving skills, and ability to build functional and creative projects using languages such as HTML, CSS, JavaScript, and other technologies I explore over time.
+Through this repository, I aim to demonstrate my understanding of programming concepts, problem-solving skills, and ability to build functional and creative projects.

 Each project included here reflects my effort to apply theoretical knowledge into real-world implementation.
 I continuously work on improving my coding structure, design aesthetics, and logical thinking skills.